sarahghp/data-monster/README.md

 ```

 In both cases, the `-a` flag can also be used to chomp all the files in the current directory.

+### Dependencies
+Data Monster–generated files use [the queue library](https://github.com/mbostock/queue) for async file loading, so you will need to include it in your dependencies.

 ### Writing a Chompable File
 The Data Monster syntax is LISP-inspired, with parentheses used to denote the scope of an expression.
 At the same time, it stays honest to the Javascript it will eventually become.